-The purpose of our Nominating and Corporate Governance Committee is to assist our Board in discharging its responsibilities relating to:
+The purpose of our Nominating and Corporate Governance Committee is to:

-- identifying individuals qualified to become new board members, consistent with criteria approved by the Board; - · reviewing the qualifications of incumbent directors to determine whether to recommend them for reelection and selecting, or recommending that the Board select, the director nominees for the next annual meeting of stockholders; - identifying Board members qualified to fill vacancies on any committee of the Board and recommending that the Board appoint the identified member or members to the applicable committee: - reviewing our corporate governance principles and recommending changes thereto to the Board; - overseeing the Company's ESG programs and strategy; and - overseeing the evaluation of the board and management and handling such other matters that are specifically delegated to the committee by the Board from time to time.
+- identify individuals qualified to become new Board members, consistent with criteria approved by the Board; - review the qualifications of incumbent directors to determine whether to recommend them for reelection and select, or recommend that the Board select, the director nominees for the next annual meeting of stockholders; - identify Board members qualified to fill vacancies on any committee of the Board and recommend that the Board appoint the identified member or members to the applicable committee; - review our corporate governance principles and recommending changes thereto to the Board; - oversee the Company's ESG programs and strategy; - oversee the evaluation of the Board and committees of the Board and succession planning for the Board; and - oversee the evaluation of the Board and management and handling such other matters that are specifically delegated to the committee by the Board from time to time.

-All of the members of the Nominating and Corporate Governance Committee are independent under applicable rules and regulations of the SEC and the Nasdag.
+All of the members of the Nominating and Corporate Governance Committee are independent under applicable rules and regulations of the SEC and the Nasdaq.

-Our Board has adopted a written charter for the Nominating and Corporate Governance Committee, which is available on our website at www.certara.com under Investors - Corporate Governance - Documents & Charters.
-A copy may be obtained by writing to Certara, Inc., 100 Overlook Center, Suite 101, Princeton, New Jersey 08540, Attention: Secretary.
+Our Board has adopted a written charter for the Nominating and Corporate Governance Committee, which is available on our website at www.certara.com under Investors-Corporate Governance-Documents & Charters.
+A copy may be obtained by writing to Certara, Inc., 100 Overlook Center, Suite 101, Princeton, NJ 08540, Attention: Secretary.